ChenLi0111/Fotag/README.md

-# CS 349 Assignment 3: Model-View-Controller in Java -- Fotag
+# Model-View-Controller in Java -- Fotag

 ## Description:<br />
 Allow users to load images, and display the images and metadata in a dynamic layout.<br />